Heavy Rain In Southwest; Below Average Temperatures in the East - NewsBreak

 weather.gov

-Effective: 2022-10-12 17:11:00 EDT Expires: 2022-10-12 17:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Clay; Quitman; Randolph A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM EDT FOR NORTHWESTERN CLAY...RANDOLPH AND SOUTHEASTERN QUITMAN COUNTIES At 511 PM EDT, a severe thunderstorm was located 8 miles northeast of Fort Gaines, moving northeast at 40 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Effective: 2022-10-12 18:43:00 CDT Expires: 2022-10-12 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+This storm is producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
+Target Area: La Salle A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR NORTHEASTERN LA SALLE PARISH At 643 PM CDT, a severe thunderstorm was located near Aimwell, or 24 miles south of Columbia, moving northeast at 25 mph.
+HAZARD...70 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Fort Gaines, Cuthbert, Shellman, Standleys Store, Watson Crossroads, Crossroads, Ricks Place, Pecan, Randolph Co A/p, Hatcher, Morris, Jones Crossing, Bethel, Benevolence, Springvale, Cotton Hill, Fort Gaines-Clay Airport, Wades, Days Crossroads and Springvale Station.
-TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+Expect considerable tree damage.
+Wind damage is also likely to mobile homes, roofs, and outbuildings.
+Locations impacted include Jena and Midway.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPH

 Comments / 0